twitter/libwatchman/README.md

 watchman_connection_close.
 These functions handle memory management for you.

-To set up a watch on a directoy, use watchman_watch.
+To set up a watch on a directory, use watchman_watch.

 To make a query, first construct an expression using the watchman_*_expression functions, then use watchman_do_query.
 It's OK